lit/lit/packages/context/README.md

 If the provider is being added when there is already a consumer registered with a parent of the specified element or with a `ContextRoot`, then `.hostConnected()` must be called on the provider after creating it.
+This ensures existing downstream consumers will now get their context values from the closest parent provider.

 ## Known Issues